 Amount: Up to $5,000 per cluster.

 Eligibility: Groups of faculty from any UCSC Division may apply, as long as some Humanities faculty are involved as co-principal investigators.
 Graduate student involvement in the cluster is encouraged, but clusters must be led by faculty PIs.
 Depending on funding availability, preference will be given to clusters whose PIs are faculty in the Humanities Division.

 Duration: Funding is awarded on a year-by-year basis.
-Any unspent money on Friday, June 30, 2023 will be returned to The Humanities Institute.
-All clusters will have to reapply for funding for 2023-2024.
+Any unspent money on Friday, June 30, 2024 will be returned to The Humanities Institute.
+Clusters are funded for a year, but any funded cluster can reapply for funding for up to two additional cycles.

-Staffing: Staff support to the cluster will be included as an in-kind award from The Humanities Institute.
+Staffing: Administrative support to the cluster will be included as an in-kind award from The Humanities Institute.
 Staff support includes event planning, program management, as well as assistance with research development.

 - Cover sheet containing a) name(s) of faculty principal investigator(s), b) title of research cluster, c) amount requested, e) amount of matching funds, if any.